bitwarden/help/_articles/miscellaneous/cli.md

 ## Shell Completion

-Bitwarded CLI comes with support for shell completion.
+Bitwarden CLI comes with support for shell completion.
 It can generate shell completion scripts that you can use to enable completion for `bw` in your shell.

 ### ZSH